-- As women approach their late forties and early fifties, many experience menopausal symptoms, including hot flashes, vaginal dryness, changes in menstruation, dry skin, difficulty sleeping, and more.
+- As women approach their late forties and early fifties, many experience common menopausal symptoms, including hot flashes, vaginal dryness, changes in menstruation, dry skin, difficulty sleeping, and more.

 - There are many ways to make coping with menopause easier, including taking a menopause supplement or eating foods high in phytoestrogens.